 - Freedom from fear and distress - by ensuring conditions that avoid mental suffering.

-The Group companies involved in animal production are Irvine’s (chicken), Colcom (pigs), AMP Meats (cattle), Prodairy (cattle), as well as National Foods and Profeeds, who both produce animal feed.
-Irvine’s, AMP and Colcom have stringent animal welfare programs in place.
+The Group companies involved in animal production are Irvine’s (chicken), Colcom (pigs), AMP Meats (cattle), Mafuro Farming (dairy cattle), PHI (cattle), as well as National Foods and Profeeds, who both produce animal feed.
+Irvine’s and Colcom have stringent animal welfare programs in place.